AI4SciEdu/ai4sciedu.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 This is the home page for [AI4Science Education GitHub organization](https://github.com/AI4SciEdu) primarily run by [Dr. Sherry Lixue Cheng](https://sherrylixuecheng.github.io/).
 We are welcome any new members and contributors to join this organization!
-If you have interests, please send your github user name to <<a href = "mailto: sherrylixuecheng@google.com">Sherry's email</a>
+If you have interests, please send your github user name to <a href = "mailto: sherrylixuecheng@google.com">Sherry's email</a>

 {% comment %} Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.